-- 1.1 The Planning and Compulsory Purchase Act 2004 requires Rhondda 1.3 Cynon Taf County Borough Council to prepare a Local Development Plan (LDP) for the County Borough outside the Brecon Beacon National Park.
+1.1.
+The Planning and Compulsory Purchase Act 2004 requires Rhondda Cynon Taf County Borough Council to prepare a Local Development Plan (LDP) for the County Borough outside the Brecon Beacon National Park.
 The LDP will provide the development strategy and spatial policy framework for the LDP area over a fifteen-year period to 2021.
 The Plan will be used by the Council to guide and control development, providing a basis for consistent and appropriate decision-making.
-The northernmost part of the County Borough lies within the Brecon Beacons National Park.
-This area is subject to a separate development plan that is the responsibility of the National Park Authority. - 1.2 For convenience, in this document the LDP area is usually referred to as either "Rhondda Cynon Taf" or "the County Borough" which should be taken to mean the County Borough excluding the National Park. - The LDP will provide a policy framework that integrates and balances the social, economic and environmental issues in order to meet the needs of those people living, working and visiting Rhondda Cynon Taf.
+The Northernmost part of the County Borough lies within the Brecon Beacons National Park.
+This area is subject to a separate development plan that is the responsibility of the National Park Authority.

+For convenience, in this document the LDP area is usually referred to as either "Rhondda Cynon Taf" or "the County Borough" which should be taken to mean the County Borough excluding the National Park.

+balances the social, economic and environmental issues in order to meet the needs of those people living, working and visiting Rhondda Cynon Taf.
 The fundamental principles of achieving sustainable development will underpin all land use decisions.
 The LDP will seek to build a policy framework that protects important elements of the built, natural and cultural environment, improves town centres, provides new sustainable housing, employment and community facilities in appropriate locations, promotes integrated transport and encourage opportunities for sustainable regeneration.